Packaging binary extensions¶

-In addition to being useful for the creation of accelerator modules, Cython is also useful for creating wrapper modules.
-It still involves wrapping the interfaces by hand, however, so may not be a good choice for wrapping large APIs.
+In addition to being useful for the creation of accelerator modules, Cython is also useful for creating wrapper modules for C or C++.
+It still involves wrapping the interfaces by hand, however, and is very repetitive, so may not be a good choice for wrapping large APIs.

 cffi is a project created by some of the PyPy developers to make it straightforward for developers that already know both Python and C to expose their C modules to Python applications.
 It also makes it relatively straightforward to wrap a C module based on its header files, even if you don’t know C yourself.

 cffiis that it is compatible with the PyPy JIT, allowing CFFI wrapper modules to participate fully in PyPy’s tracing JIT optimisations.